 Amazon is also expected to introduce a cloud gaming service next year.
 What the plans of Nintendo are is still unknown.
 Chances are that the company will also work with Microsoft or Google to set up such a service.

-Intel naturally has enough in-house knowledge to deliver the necessary hardware components that are needed to build a cloud service.
+Intel naturally has enough in-house knowledge to deliver the hardware components needed to build a cloud service.
 Moreover, the manufacturer is more often at the forefront when it comes to innovation and tapping into new markets.